-Master's level programs in chemical physics and many engineering and physics graduate schools consider favorably the application of a student with a minor in physics and a major in a related discipline such as mathematics.
+Master's level programs in chemical physics and many engineering and physics graduate schools consider favorably the application of a student with a minor in physics and a major in a related discipline such as

+MATH 201 Calculus I 4.0

-Required: MATH 201 MATH 202 Calculus I Calculus II 4.0 4.0
+MATH 202 Calculus II 4.0

-MATH 253 Multivariable Calculus 4.0
+MATH 253 Multivariable Calculus or 4.0

-MATH 304 or Differential Equations 4.0
+MATH 304 Differential Equations 3.0

 PHYS 203 Introductory Physics I 4.0

 PHYS 204 Introductory Physics II 4.0

-PHYS 102 could be substituted although PHYS led.
-Permission of the coordinator is required fo
+PHYS 101 and PHYS 102 could be substituted although PHYS 203 and 204 are recommended.
+Permission of the coordinator is required for this substitution.

-are required to take a second group of cour e detailed look at the topics of physics: ses, which
+Students also are required to take a second group of courses, which provide a more detailed look at the topics of physics:

+I /

 PHYS 222 Introduction to Modern Physics 3.0

 PHYS 324 Mechanics 3.0

 PHYS 325 Electricity & Magnetism 3.0

 Subtotal: 29.0